-Painting II continues the processes, techniques and ideas begun in Painting I by developing and intensifying individual direction in the painting media, with further exploration through critiques and discussions for individual comprehension of aesthetic awareness.

-Prerequisite: ART 111 Credit: 3 semester hours
+1.1 IAI: None Painting II continues the processes, techniques and ideas begun in Painting I by developing and intensifying individual direction in the painting media, with further exploration through critiques and discussions for individual comprehension of aesthetic awareness.
+Prerequisite: ART 111 creative experimentation.
+Appropriate instruction in the health and safety issues relative to the methods and materials of the course will also be stressed.
+Prerequisite: ART 101 and 103, or consent of instructor.
+Credit: 3 semester hours